Subgroups of $E$-unitary and $R_1$-injective special inverse monoids: Subgroups Differing from the Group of Units

-If $g \neq 1$ then it follows from the definition of $w$ that $\overline{h a_{k+1} g^{-1}}$ is readable from the root in $S\Gamma(w)$.
-Now by definition we have $ha_{k+1} g^{-1} = 1$ in $G$, so the three-letter word $r = h a_{k+1} g^{-1}$ is one of the defining relators of $G$.
-By Lemma~\ref{lemma_pathtodeltar} there is morphism from $\Omega_r$ to $S\Gamma(w)$, taking the root to the root, so this path must be closed.
+If $g \neq 1$ then it follows from the definition of $w$ that $\overline{h a_{k+1} (g^{-1}})$ is readable from the root in $S\Gamma(w)$ where $g^{-1}$ is the positive letter of $A$ corresponding to the inverse in $G$ of $A$, so that $h a_{k+1} (g^{-1})$ is a positive word over $A$.
+Now by definition we have $ha_{k+1} g^{-1} = 1$ in $G$, so the three-letter word $r = h a_{k+1} (g^{-1})$ is one of the defining relators of $G$.
+By Lemma~\ref{lemma_pathtodeltar} there is a morphism from $\Omega_r$ to $S\Gamma(w)$, taking the root to the root, so this path must be closed.
 Moreover the word $gg^{-1}$ is also a defining relator of $G$ and $\overline{gg^{-1}}$ is also readable from the root, and hence by Lemma~\ref{lemma_pathtodeltar} must be read around a closed path.
-Since the graph is deterministic, it follows that $v = z_g$. \end{proof}
+Since the graph is bi-deterministic, it follows that $v = z_g$. \end{proof}